 Davemaoite is thought to make 5% to 7% of the lower mantle.
 As such, the existence of about 3-4% of the total Earth’s volume has just been discovered in nature.

-The diamond also contained sodium and potassium, which usually only exists in the Earth’s crust, giving more insights on how material on the surface goes back into the mantle.
+The diamond also contained sodium and potassium, which usually only exists in the Earth’s crust, giving more insights into how material on the surface goes back into the mantle.

 Moreover, davemaoite is thought to host radioactive elements, New Scientist explains.